Contemporary Palestinian cuisine featuring makloubeh, musakhan, and knafeh.

 "At Qanoon, you’ll eat beautifully plated mounds of makloubeh and mahshi in a cozy townhouse with a rotating playlist of Middle Eastern artists.
 This is one of the few Palestinian restaurants in Manhattan, and it should be your go-to spot on the island for Palestinian home cooking with generous amounts of olive oil.
 We especially like the musakhan, also known as sumac chicken, which sits on top of a pita and transforms it into an unforgettable piece of bread soaked in the chicken’s juices." - bryan kim, neha talreja, hannah albertine, sonal shah

-"Qanoon is a Palestinian restaurant in Chelsea that offers a $60 dinner on weekdays and Sundays, and a $60 Sunday brunch.
-The three-course meal might feature octopus over hummus, sumac chicken, and knafeh for dessert." - Robert Sietsema
+"In Chelsea, Qanoon, a Palestinian restaurant, offers a $60 three-course dinner on weekdays and Sundays and a $60 Sunday brunch that might feature octopus over hummus, sumac chicken, and knafeh for dessert." - Robert Sietsema

 "His restaurant joins Palestinian-owned Tanoreen in Brooklyn and Qanoon in Chelsea among others." - Melissa McCart